postcss/postcss-color-rgba-fallback/README.md

 default: `false`

-Set to true to enable the option and to get feedback for ie8
+Set to true to enable the option and to get fallback for ie8

 Checkout [tests](test) for more examples.